Images

 Fedora Cloud

-Fedora Cloud is a free operating system maintained by the Fedora Cloud project.
+Fedora Cloud is an operating system maintained by the Fedora Cloud project.
 Fedora Cloud images are available in the fedora-cloud project.
-To list Fedora Cloud images, use the following gcloud command:
+To list Fedora Cloud OS images, use the following gcloud command:

 gcloud compute images list --project fedora-cloud --no-standard-images